joserocha3/startup-super-pack/server/README.md

-# Firebase Authentication GraphQL Starter - Server
+# Startup Super Pack - Server

 ## Getting Started

 These instructions will get a copy of an _application server_ up and running on your local machine.
 Make sure you already have `yarn`, `prisma-cli` and `node` (version 10 or greater) installed.

 These steps will allow for local development of the _application server_ on your machine.
 The database is not run locally, but is connected to your _Prisma development server_.

->It is possible to run a Prisma server and database locally using Docker.
+> It is possible to run a Prisma server and database locally using Docker.
 If you wish to do so, the [Prisma documentation](https://www.prisma.io/docs/1.20/get-started/01-setting-up-prisma-new-database-JAVASCRIPT-a002/) has instructions.

 1. Clone this repository
 2. Set your environment variables in `example.env`